FREE MENTAL HEALTH ASSESSMENT. start here

 Chronic conditions that cause pain can have a serious impact on your mental health, including your risk of developing a mental illness.

 The mental and emotional impact of chronic pain may be particularly significant if your levels of pain are so high that your symptoms interfere with your ability to take part in daily activities and maintain an active social life.
+You might experience depression after surgery, for example, if there were complications or if your healing process is painful or long-term.

 Research shows that there’s a significant link between chronic pain and mental health disorders like anxiety and depression.
 Approximately two-thirds of all people with chronic pain also have a mental health disorder of some type.